Line art illustration of lotus.

 My work is grounded in relational, integrative psychotherapy—where the therapeutic relationship is central, and your lived experience guides the process.
 I also draw on evidence-informed therapies to support reflection, emotional insight, and meaningful change.
 But more than anything, therapy is shaped by you, your pace, your values, and parts of your experience that are ready to be met.

 As an integrative psychotherapist, I might draw on a range of theories and models to meet your unique needs.
-These include attachment‑based and trauma‑informed approaches, Acceptance and Commitment Therapy, Motivational Interviewing, as well as compassionate, mindfulness, somatic, experiential, and transpersonal practices.
+These include attachment‑based and trauma‑informed approaches, Acceptance and Commitment Therapy, Motivational Interviewing, as well as compassionate, mindfulness, somatic, experiential, and transpersonal approaches.
 Our work may also involve exploring dreams and nightmares, which can provide a safe way to process trauma, illuminate relational patterns, deepen self‑understanding, and open pathways to creativity, meaning, and personal growth.
 For some people, this exploration is a supportive part of therapy, while for others it becomes the main focus of our time together.

 Who I work with